-Here is a short run-down of organisations called "Irish Republican Army", with or without additional qualifiers:
+Here is a short run-down of organizations called the "Irish Republican Army", and what the name does and does not mean.

 Irish Republican Army - 1866 to 1870

-Just after the War Between the States, in the years between 1866 and 1870, the US-based Fenian Brotherhood instigated and carried out the "Fenian Raids".
-These were ultimately unsuccessful attacks on British army forts and customs posts in Canada, started in the hope of pressurizing Britain to withdraw from Ireland.
+Just after the War Between the States, in the years between 1866 and 1870, the US-based Fenian Brotherhood instigated and carried out what is known as the "Fenian Raids".
+These were ultimately unsuccessful attacks on British army forts and customs posts in Canada.
+They were started in the hope of putting pressure on Britain to withdraw from Ireland.
 The actual raids were carried out by a rag-tag assortment of Fenians, some apparently wearing a uniform of green (and otherwise very similar to uniforms of the Union army) - buttons of which were showing the abbreviation "I.R.A." for Irish Republican Army.
-Also flags with that moniker seem to have been carried (or at least designed).
+Also flags with the IRA name seem to have been carried (or at least designed).

 Irish Republican Army - 1916 to the 1920s